Written by Lacy M, Pack Leader

 According to the chart below, tissue destruction can occur within 60 seconds at 125 degrees F – nearly at egg frying temperature!
 Try doing a quick test by laying the back of your hand on the ground for 7 seconds or walking with your bare feet.
 If you can’t leave your hand against the pavement, or you wouldn’t walk barefoot, it’s too hot for your dog’s tootsies too.

-Finally, it’s important to remain aware of how the heat effects your pet, so to help you out we’ve put together this quick list of Hot Weather Do’s and Don’ts to make sure your pet stays cool, comfortable, and out of harm’s way this summer:
+Finally, it’s important to remain aware of how the heat affects your pet, so to help you out we’ve put together this quick list of Hot Weather Do’s and Don’ts to make sure your pet stays cool, comfortable, and out of harm’s way this summer:

 - DO familiarize yourself with symptoms of heat stroke and learn how to care for an overheated pet.